rails/rails/guides/source/testing.md

 Functional Tests for Your Controllers
 -------------------------------------

 In Rails, testing the various actions of a controller is a form of writing functional tests.
 Remember your controllers handle the incoming web requests to your application and eventually respond with a rendered view.
-When writing functional tests, you're testing how your actions handle the requests and the expected result, or response in some cases an HTML view.
+When writing functional tests, you are testing how your actions handle the requests and the expected result or response, in some cases an HTML view.

-### What to Include in your Functional Tests
+### What to include in your Functional Tests

 You should test for things such as: